tau-/monocled/readme.md

 ### Build

-Using the above parts and the provide ciruit diagram below I would suggest following this build order.
+Using the above parts and the provided ciruit diagram below I would suggest following this build order.
 Note that the Trinket and NeoPixel ring should be on the same side of the monocle with the Lipo battery on the other in order to have an even distribution of weight.

-Note this build is very similar to the [NeoPixel LED Goggles](https://learn.adafruit.com/kaleidoscope-eyes-neopixel-led-goggles-trinket-gemma) project on the Adafruit site if you are looking for more details.
+Note that this build is very similar to the [NeoPixel LED Goggles](https://learn.adafruit.com/kaleidoscope-eyes-neopixel-led-goggles-trinket-gemma) project on the Adafruit site if you are looking for more details.

 1. Solder the lead wires to the Trinket.